A brief history of the British Grassland Society

 Twelve BGS Research Meetings have been held since their inception in 1988.
-Papers have been welcomed from any aspect of grassland and forage production and utilisation, although the forthcoming 13th Research Meeting is specifically based around the topic of Multi-Species Swards.
+Papers have been welcomed from any aspect of grassland and forage production and utilisation, although the 2021 Research Meeting was specifically based around the topic of Multi-Species Swards.
 Occasional Symposia have also been a feature of the BGS calendar.
 These include presentations from research workers, advisors and grassland farmers around a specific theme.
 Meetings are often held in conjunction with other like-minded organisations.

 The BGS National Silage Competition was introduced in 1979 and ran through until 2002 when it was replaced by the BGS Grassland Management Competition, with the aim being to find the farmer who demonstrated ‘excellence in the management of grass and forage for profitable livestock production and care of the land’.
 The competition had a change of name in 2013 and became the BGS Grassland Farmer of the Year Competition.

 The BGS Award was introduced in 1979 to recognise and individual for their ‘an outstanding contribution to the advance of grassland or forage technology’.
 The first winner of the award was Professor W Holmes from Wye College.
 The award was conferred annually for 28 years, up until 2006.
 It has only been awarded three times since then.